dpcairns/react-famous-cats/labs/LAB-11-12/LAB-12.md

 ### API Services

-Need to look for token in `localStorage` and append to request
+Need to look for token in `localStorage` and:
+1. Redirect if no token
+1. Append to each request if there is a token

 1. `signup(user)`
 1. `signin(credentials)`